What You Need to Know About Arizona’s Flat Tax

 3. Makes Planning Ahead Easier

 There's no need to monitor income to avoid additional taxes constantly withe new taxing system.
-You have the freedom to chase bigger opportunities without being burdened by higher tax rates.
-This also allows you to plan ahead because you know there will be a consistent tax rate across the board.
+You can pursue bigger opportunities without worrying about higher tax rates.
+This also allows you to plan because you know there will be a consistent tax rate across the board.

 You can make use of financial tools like annuities and not worry about being pushed into a higher tax bracket.
 When it comes to retirement planning, you can avoid unforeseen expenses if you have a sudden spike in your income.